ORNL/AdditiveFOAM/docs/theory.md

 Here $$n$$ and $$n+1$$ denote the old and new time levels.

-Thus a cell retains its initialized powder fraction while it remains completely solid.
-As soon as the cell begins melting, its powder fraction is set to zero and the cell thereafter uses the consolidated solid–liquid mixture, even if it later resolidifies.
+A cell retains its initialized powder fraction while fully solid.
+Melting sets the powder fraction to zero permanently, so subsequent solidification uses the consolidated solid–liquid mixture.